kshetline/json-z/README.md

 JSON-Z is designed to increase flexibility when parsing while, by default, maintaining maximum compatibility with standard JSON when stringifying data (unless the user, through optional settings, eschews this compatibility).

 JSON-Z output, like JSON and JSON5, is also valid JavaScript (with two *optional* exceptions).
+JSON-Z output can be valid JSON with the right optional setttings.

 Even when the additional grammar features of JSON-Z are not needed, this library's replacer functions, reviver functions, and formatting capabilities provide additional capabilities which can be useful when dealing JSON and JSON5.